dart-lab/manual/docs/finance.md

 4. After confirmation is received from HMRC and Payroll, the provider can be added to the Approved Suppliers list.
 5. They can then invoice the University and receive payment.

+### Option 2: Ad Hoc Payment

-**Option 2:** If the consultant is not self-employed they can be paid **once in a tax year** using an "Ad-Hoc Payment Form-100".
+If the consultant is not self-employed they can be paid **once in a tax year** using an "Ad-Hoc Payment Form-100".
 They need to complete the form, and present their passport to Human Resources at the University -- the passport has to be presented in person, a copy will not be accepted.

 It is worth asking any external consultants to review the form in advance to check they are happy to share this kind of information.
 If they have questions, these statements from HR might be helpful: